 When something major happens on the world stage, be it an airline disaster, a terrorist attack, or the threat of disease, it's hard to know whether to continue traveling or not.
 It's always important to keep a healthy sense of perspective and take sensible precautions.
 But right now, it's also important to bear in mind that this coronavirus (COVID-19) pandemic is not a typical threat.

-The bad news is that COVID-19 is more insidious than some of its predecessors, in that most experts now believe it is aerosol.
-This means it can be transmitted by droplets that enter the air when an infected person coughs, sneezes, speaks, sings, or breathes heavily.
-Keeping a distance of six feet is usually sufficient to protect against the droplets from coughs and sneezes, but spending time in an enclosed space with others increases the possiblitiy of aerosol transmission.
-Bear in mind that people who are infected but show no symptoms can spread the virus.
-It's also possible to catch COVID-19 by touching a surface that has the virus on it, and then touching your own nose, mouth, or eyes.
+Unfortunately, COVID-19 is more insidious than some of its predecessors.
+Experts now know COVID-19 to be airborne, meaning very fine droplets containing the virus can remain suspended in the air for minutes or hours.
+People can become infected by breathing in these droplets.
+Keeping a distance of six feet is usually sufficient to protect against the larger droplets expelled by coughs and sneezes, but spending time in an enclosed space with others increases the possiblitiy of aerosol transmission from smaller droplets.
+Bear in mind that people who are infected but show no symptoms can still spread COVID-19.
+It's also possible to catch it by touching a surface that has the virus on it, and then touching your own nose, mouth, or eyes.

-Since this article was first written, the pandemic has widely disrupted travel and caused more than 2 million deaths worldwide.
+Since this article was first written, the pandemic has widely disrupted travel and caused more than 4.5 million deaths worldwide.
 But there is positive news on the horizon.
-As of this update (January, 2021), a number of vaccines have been approved for use, and vaccine rollouts have already begun in some parts of the world, including the US, UK, and EU.
+As of this update (August, 2021), a number of vaccines have been approved for use, and vaccine rollouts have begun around the globe.

-However, it wll be several months before the vaccine is widely available, and many more months or even years before the majority of the world's population is immunized.
+However, it will be several more months before the vaccine is widely available to everyone, and many more months or even years before the majority of the world's population is immunized.

 While traveling, be extremely careful about what you touch.
 Be aware of handgrips, handrails, and poles, in buses, elevators, escalators, shuttles, subways, taxis, trams, trolleys, and stairways.
 Avoid touching counters at ticket stands, information booths, airport security corridors, seating areas, and lounges.
 Wash your hands for a long count to 20.
 Apply hand sanitizer often, and liberally.
 Avoid touching your nose, mouth, eyes – in fact, avoid touching your face entirely.

 Travelers travel – it’s what they do.
-But even if you personally are not in a high-risk category, and thus are likely to recover from the virus if infected, you have the potential to infect others.
+But even if you personally are not in a high-risk category, and thus are more likely to recover from the virus if infected, you have the potential to infect others.
 There is also a genuine risk of being stranded if a country closes its borders or cancels all international flights.
-Quarantine procedures help isolate recent arrivals from suspect urban centers and countries, and some destinations require negative COVID-19 tests for entry, but still.
+Quarantine procedures help isolate recent arrivals from suspect urban centers and countries, and some destinations require negative COVID-19 tests or proof of vaccination for entry, but still.

 Do not pet or touch animals.